Bus Accident Attorney in New JErsey

-- Other things may also cause bus accidents including: defective brakes, roadway potholes, tire blowouts and poor weather conditions in Kenilworth, Hillside or Garwood.
+- Other things may also cause bus accidents including: defective brakes, roadway potholes, tire blowouts and poor weather conditions in Kenilworth, Hillside, or Garwood.

 In New Jersey, the statute of limitations for filing personal injury lawsuits is two years.
 However, if the lawsuit is against a government entity – in this case NJ Transit or the Port Authority of New York and New Jersey, for instance – you must give notice of your intention to file a lawsuit within 90 days of the accident.
 The law requires you to then wait six months before you are allowed to file the lawsuit.
 During this time period, Mr. Calcagno can negotiate with the government agency involved to resolve your claim so you are generously compensated.

 Since suing the government isn’t a simple task, it’s important you hire a lawyer with the chops to fight City Hall, if necessary.
-Skilled personal injury lawyer Mr. Calcagno doesn’t back down from insurance companies or government officials.
+Skilled personal injury lawyer Andrew Calcagno doesn’t back down from insurance companies or government officials.
 He will put the law to work for you and fight for your right to maximum compensation for your bus accident injuries.